Anomalously long lifetimes in two-dimensional Fermi liquids

-However, these standard arguments for the rapid decay of non-conserved modes at finite temperature are incomplete: They only apply to a subset of all excitations (dubbed ``even-parity'' modes), and there exist long-lived modes (dubbed ``odd-parity'' modes) that decay much more slowly with a predicted rate $\gamma' \sim (T/T_F)^4$~\cite{ledwith17,ledwith19}.
-This implies that 2D materials should posses a new ``tomographic'' regime in addition to the hydrodynamic one in which even-parity modes decay quickly, but odd-parity modes are still nearly collisionless.
-This new regime can so far have been overlooked in experiments as most observables (such as the resistivity) couple to conserved modes or involve a superposition of odd- and even-parity modes and will be sensitive to the strongest decay channel.
-Nevertheless, distinctive signatures of tomographic transport are predicted as a shear-thinning viscosity~\cite{ledwith19b}, which leads to a modification of the hydrodynamic Poiseuille flow profile in a narrow channel that might in fact have been observed already~\cite{sulpizio19}, or the emergence of new transverse diffusive collective modes, which do not couple to the charge~\cite{hofmann22}.
-The description of such a novel transport regime---in terms of transport coefficients, collective modes, or decay rates---requires a full numerical solution at all temperatures of the Fermi liquid equations that govern the electron liquid.
+However, this standard argument for the rapid decay of nonconserved modes at finite temperature is incomplete: It only applies to a subset of all excitations (dubbed ``even-parity'' modes), and there exist long-lived modes (dubbed ``odd-parity'' modes) that decay much more slowly with a predicted rate $\gamma' \sim (T/T_F)^4$ at low temperatures~\cite{ledwith17,ledwith19}.
+This implies that 2D materials should posses a new exotic transport regime distinct form the hydrodynamic one in which even-parity modes decay quickly, but odd-parity modes are still nearly collisionless.
+This new regime has so far been overlooked in experiments as most observables (such as the resistivity) couple to conserved modes or involve a superposition of odd- and even-parity modes and will be sensitive to the strongest decay channel.
+Nevertheless, signatures of this odd-even effect in the decay rates are predicted as a shear-thinning viscosity~\cite{ledwith19b}, which leads to a modification of the hydrodynamic Poiseuille flow profile in a narrow channel that might in fact have been observed already~\cite{sulpizio19}, or the emergence of new transverse diffusive collective modes, which do not couple to the charge~\cite{hofmann22}.
+The description of such a transport regime---in terms of transport coefficients, collective modes, or decay rates---requires a full numerical solution at all temperatures of the Fermi liquid equations that govern the electron liquid.
 To develop such a general formalism, and use it to obtain a complete characterization of the decay rates for all modes and all temperatures, is the purpose of this Letter.